NEW HOMES AND ADDITIONS

 - Detailed site plan (Click Here for PDF);

-- One (1) easily-readable paper copy and one (1) legible PDF copy of building plans, formatted to a minimum size of 11” x 17”, and which are signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date).
-For plans formatted to a larger size, one (1) paper copy and one (1) PDF copy are required.
-If there is no PDF available, two (2) paper copies are required.
+- One (1) legible PDF copy of building plans that are signed and sealed by a Manitoba Licensed Professional Engineer and dated within one year of the complete application date (a paper copy of the plans may also be requested, depending on the project).
+If there is no PDF available, two (2) legible paper copies that are drawn and printed to scale are required (only one (1) paper copy is required if the plans are printed on paper that is 11" x 17" or smaller).
 Plans are to be drawn to a minimum scale of 1:250 or 1/8” = 1’;

 - Residential building plans must include the following: Building Elevations; Foundation plan; Floor plans; Section plans; Detailed construction notes and specifications; Schedules for doors and windows; Ventilation Plan including calculations; Shop Drawings (can be provided at the framing stage); Identification of principle source of heat; Floor joist, electrical, plumbing and heating layouts; and a 9.36 Manitoba Energy Code review;

 - Developer approval package (if applicable) (new home builds only);

 - Lot grade and driveway/culvert permits (if there's no existing lot grade or access) (processed by the municipality);

 - Total construction value (i.e., final project costs including all material and labour);

 - Sewer and water connection fees (processed by the municipality).
 Please contact Manitoba Conservation and Climate regarding requirements for a proposed septic tank and/or well if municipal services are not available (new home builds only);

 accordance with the SIPD’s Fee Structure By-Law prior to permit issuance (Click Here for PDF);